-The cost of sales for the year ended 31 December 2016 was RMB3,891.7 million, representing a decrease of 9.9% as compared to RMB4,321.0 million in 2015.
-The cost of sales for the year ended 31 December 2016 included a provision for impairment of certain property development projects which amounted to RMB773.3 million (2015: RMB1,713.9 million).
-Excluding the provision for impairment, the Group's cost of sales was RMB3,118.4 million in 2016, representing an increase of 19.6% as compared to RMB2,607.2 million in 2015.
-The higher amount of cost of sales for the current year was mainly because a large proportion of the revenue recognised in the current year were located in Shanghai Region and Yangtze River Delta at where the unit costs of the properties are usually higher.
+The cost of sales for the year ended 31 December 2017 was RMB3,933.9 million, representing an increase of 1.1% as compared to RMB3,891.7 million in 2016.
+The cost of sales for the year ended 31 December 2017 included a provision for impairment of the Group's property development projects which amounted to RMB1,337.6 million (2016: RMB773.3 million).
+The substantial amount of provision for impairment of properties in the current year was mainly due to further costs added to the Group's property development projects, including substantial amount of finance costs capitalised as project costs as well as further construction costs incurred.
+Excluding the provision for impairment, the Group's cost of sales was RMB2,596.3 million in 2017, representing a decrease of 16.7% as compared to RMB3,118.4 million in 2016.
+Despite a large proportion of the revenue recognised in the current year were attributable to those projects located in Shanghai Region at where the unit costs of the properties are usually higher, the amount of cost of sales for the current year was lower than 2016 due to the lower GFA sold and delivered during the current year.